The Phenomenon of Existence

 "It is" implies Creation ex Nihilo

 Conventional wisdom has concluded that the Universe must have come from somewhere, and the premise it was ushered into existence by some primordial nascent event appeals seductively to human intuition.
 Many secular models suggest it all began about fourteen billion years ago while most religious scholars depict a much more recent event.
-But both versions of 'creation' are demonstrably contrary to logic.
+Both versions of 'creation' are contrary to logic - demonstrably so.

 Whenever the tenets of logic invalidate your argument, you should try to avoid them entirely, so there are those who would suggest whatever created the cosmos wasn't subject to logic or the laws of nature.
 Theologians profess an omnipotent deity created the heavens and the Earth in a miraculous act of divine inspiration.
 Many (but not all) contemporary cosmologists contend the progressive red-shift of light from distant galaxies is proof that a Big Bang Cosmos is still spewing from the bowels of some spontaneously spawned singularity in a process not governed by the canons of physics as we know them today.
 But even those relatively few reticent cosmologists who don't tout Big Bang as the absolute beginning of space and time don't actually refute the premise of creation, they simply avoid the issue entirely, declining any effort to reconcile the phenomenon of existence with the principles of logic.

 All hypotheses of creation are equally specious.
 Once logic and the laws of nature are repealed anything is possible, even the absurd; and if we permit even one exception to those laws, why should we expect the rest of the Universe to abide by them?
 You may certainly choose to suspend rationality in favor of whichever belief system you might wish to embrace, but thereafter and forevermore don't try to profess your argument is derived from critical thinking.

 Either the phenomenon of existence is the result of cause and effect or it is not.